 WHO WILL READ MY ARTICLE?

 The intention of the series is to provide a resource for future moms, so we recommend aiming for your article to be about 30% your story, 70% advice, insights, learnings and tips & tricks to pass on.
 Think about what you wish you had known during your accreta experience, or what you would have found comforting and reassuring.
-Think about how you’ve moved on since your accreta experience.
+Consider what went differently than you expected during your experience and how you adapted.
+Think about how you’ve moved on since accreta.
 How is your life different now and how has this experience changed you.
 What would have helped you during that transition?

 WHAT SHOULD I WRITE?

 We are 100% here to help bounce around ideas and help you find your themes.
 The articles should be unique and personal, just like every accreta mom’s story is.
 Don’t worry if you feel like you have a different story to tell than the articles we’ve already shared - in fact that’s even better.
 We want this article series to represent a variety of accreta experiences.

 Take a stab at it, and send us a draft.
 We are happy to give you feedback and help you shape your article.
 Google docs is a great way to share documents, but really we can use whatever format you are most comfortable with.

 We’ve found that around 1,000 words tends to be the sweet spot for length and is a great guideline to shoot for.

 After writing your piece think about suggesting a tagline for the theme.
 Megan’s was "Planning for you physical and emotional recovery;" Morgan's was "Discovering your strength after accreta."